A grain of sand in St Paul’s Cathedral

 The full power of that sand‐in‐Cathedral picture, however, only struck me when I thought to apply it more widely to the full range of forms in the universe as a whole.
 Can we start with the smallest known form and apply the sand‐in‐Cathedral picture successively until we reach the largest known form?
 Yes we can, and everything fits together rather neatly.
 There are 9 forms in the chain.

 The nucleus of a hydrogen atom is a proton, which is the smallest known stable structure, the smallest known stable form.
-(A proton is made of a swarm of quarks, antiquarks and gluons: but the quark, the antiquark and the gluon, as far as we know, are elementary particles, with no parts and no size, and therefore no structure or form.)
+(A proton is made of a sea of quarks, antiquarks and gluons: but the quark, the antiquark and the gluon, as far as we know, are elementary particles, with no parts and no size, and therefore no structure or form.)
 We have already seen that the proton in a hydrogen atom is like a grain of sand in St Paul’s Cathedral.

 The hydrogen atom, in turn, is very small in comparison with a smallish grain of sand.
 How small?
 Well, it’s like a grain of sand in St Paul’s Cathedral.